anhhchu/anhcodes/content/blog/goodbye-2022.md

 🏆 Received Excellence Award at Walmart

-✨ Completed the Deep Learning Course on DeepLearning.ai
+✨ Completed the Neural Networks and Deep Learning Course by DeepLearning.ai

 🎉 Started my dream job at Microsoft